dasch-swiss/dsp-api/docs/src/paradox/03-webapi/api-v2/ontology-information.md

 At least one base class must be provided, which can be `knora-api:Resource` or any of its subclasses.

-A successful response will be a JSON-LD document containing `knora-api:hasOntologies`, providing the new class definition (but not any of the other entities in the ontology).
+A successful response will be a JSON-LD document providing the new class definition (but not any of the other entities in the ontology).

 ### Creating a Class With Cardinalities